 Landfills contribute direct emissions of greenhouse gases to the atmosphere in the form of methane gas created by the anaerobic decomposition of buried waste.
 Both the Buena Vista and Ben Lomond landfills have landfill gas collection systems installed.
 The landfill gas collected at Ben Lomond is destroyed by a flare.
 The landfill gas collected at the Buena Vista landfill is used to power a cogeneration facility, and some is destroyed by a flare.
 Emissions to the atmosphere of GHGs result from methane that escapes the collection system and is not destroyed in a flare or engine generator.
-The estimate of the amount of methane that escapes the collection system involves a calculation using a number of factors including surface area of the landfill gas, the destruction system, the amount of landfill gas collected, the percentage of methane in the landfill gas, the destruction efficiency of methane in the collection system, and the collection efficiency of the system.
-While there is good accuracy on most of these factors, estimating collected at the landfill and various studies of collection efficiency in well controlled landfills, a reasonable collection efficiency factor was determined.
+The estimate of the amount of methane that escapes the collection system involves a calculation using a number of factors including surface area of the landfill and collection system, the amount of landfill gas collected, the percentage of methane in the landfill gas, the destruction efficiency of methane in the collection system, and the collection efficiency of the system.
+While there is good accuracy on most of these factors, estimating collection efficiency of a landfill gas collection system is difficult.
+Based on a review of surface monitoring data collected at the landfill and various studies of collection efficiency in well controlled landfills, a reasonable collection efficiency factor was determined.
 As further studies are done this collection efficiency factor may change, and the inventory can be adjusted accordingly.
 The solid waste sector also includes emissions as a result of the use of electricity and natural gas in buildings and facilities associated with landfill operations.